 Newton's laws.
 This in the two rectangular fields could be compared.
-Thanks to the motions of the stars in the only way to find out the exact within its sensitivity range could be determined.
+Thanks to the motions of the satellite and a great deal of computation, the positions of all stars find out the exact within its sensitivity range could be determined.

 Alpha Cen is in fact a binary [when we speak of its proper motion and parallax we are actually referring to the centre of gravity of the system] and each of its components, a G2 and a K1 dwarf, somewhat resembles our Sun, a G2 dwarf.
-Proxima, which may or may not be gravitationally bound to $\alpha$ , is a much smaller and cooler M5.5 dwarf.
+Proxima, which may or may not be gravitationally bound to α , is a much smaller and cooler M5.5 dwarf.
 The other nearest stars fall into several categories: (1) very cool M dwarfs, (2) Brown dwarfs (which have the size of Jupiter but have masses from 13 to 75 or 80 times Jupiter's mass.
 They are not hot enough to burn hydrogen), (3) cooler L-type brown dwarfs (which show metal hydride bands in infrared) and (4) T-type brown dwarfs (coolest of all, showing methane, and water in their infrared spectra).
 Some of the nearby stars are so cool and thus faint in visible light that they were in fact discovered during infrared surveys.